 The best way to restrict the enforce-ability of a non-competition agreement is to seek qualified legal counsel like Hansen Law Firm in helping to narrow the scope of the agreement before it is signed.
 Unfortunately, many employees and independent contractors simply sign such agreements without thinking about how damaging such non-compete agreements can be on their long term career goals.
 Spending money hiring legal counsel to assist in the negotiation of a non-compete agreement is money well spent if one considers the long term impact that a broad non-compete contract can have on your career, including your ability to switch employers, start your own business and be paid what you are worth.
 If you’ve already asked the question “Are Non Compete Agreements Enforceable” and you’ve decided that yours isn’t, we can help.
 Or if you still don’t know the answer, we can help decide that too.
 As a trusted Denver employment lawyer, you will be in good hands to get the contract you deserve.

-Contract Attorney in Colorado
+Do You Need A Contract Attorney in Colorado?

 If you have already signed a Colorado non-compete agreement, it makes sense to seek qualified legal counsel like Hansen Law Firm to assist you in understanding your rights and responsibilities under the agreement.
 It would be tragic to simply assume that you are subject to the restrictions of a non-compete agreement when a skilled legal professional could review your agreement and tell you otherwise.